sleede/fab-manager/doc/development_readme.md

 18. Email notifications will be caught by MailCatcher.
     To see the emails sent by the platform, open your web browser at `http://fabmanager-mailcatcher:1080` to access the MailCatcher interface.

+<a name="tests"></a>
+## Tests

+Run the test suite with `./scripts/run-tests.sh`.

+Pleas note: If you haven't set the Stripe's API keys in your `.env` file, the script will ask for them.
+You must provide valid Stripe API **test keys** for the test suite to run.

 <a name="postgresql"></a>
 ## PostgreSQL